microsoft/TypeScript-Handbook/pages/Interfaces.md

 # Readonly properties

-Some properties should only be modifiable when an object is first created.
+Some properties should only be unmodifiable when an object is first created.
 You can specify this by putting `readonly` before the name of the property:

 ```ts